German Literature (Bachelor of Arts, B.A.)

 General elective modules (20 CP)

 In addition to specialised study, Students acquire subject-specific, non-specialist and interdisciplinary key qualifications of 20 CP.
-The general elective modules can be chosen from the module catalogues of other subjects or central institutions (see: http://agnes.hu-berlin.de/).
+Modules can be freely chosen from the designated module catalogues of other subjects or central institutions.

 Special features